Welcome to Personality Central

-ENFJs are insightful individuals who are able to understand the essence or the purpose of a task before you tell them.
+ENFJs are insightful individuals who can understand the essence or the purpose of a task before you tell them.
 They are comfortable with big ideas, abstract theories and like discussing them.

 When assigning a task to ENFJs, providing general guidelines would be sufficient.
 They would like to be trusted to make personal judgments and decisions according to their values and insight to achieve the objectives.

 That said; let’s look at what will possibly cause conflict with an ENFJ, and how you can avoid it.